MadScientist69/OfficeDocs-SkypeForBusiness/Teams/FAQ-journey.md

 ### Will you support third-party development opportunities in Teams?

 Yes.
 We currently support third-party bots, connectors, and extensions in Teams.
-In addition, we anticipate having third-party developer communication add-ons avaialable in 2018.
+In addition, we anticipate having third-party developer communication add-ons available in 2018.

 ### Is Teams available in Office 365 Education and Government plans?